Improved Parallel Algorithms for Baumslag Groups: Notation and Preliminaries

+To show that a circuit is uniform, we will use that $\uAC{0}=\mathsf{FO}[<,\mathrm{bit}]$ \cite[Theorem 4.73]{Vollmer99}, with $\mathrm{bit}(i,j)$ holds if and only if the $j$th bit in the binary representation of $i$ is $1$.
+In particular, if a problem is describable by a first order formula, it is in $\uAC{0}$.

+Note that, as soon as we consider $\Tc{k}$-circuits with $k\geq 1$ we also can use $\L$-uniformity (which is defined similarly as \DLOGTIME-uniformity but is a weaker condition).
+Our algorithms (or circuits) rely on two basic building blocks which can be done in $\uTC{0}$:

 \begin{example} Base-$\pcBase$ iterated addition is as follows: on input of $n$ base-$\pcBase$ numbers $A_1, \dots, A_n$ each having $n$ digits, compute $\sum_{i = 1}^{n}A_i$ (in base-$\pcBase$ representation).
-For binary numbers this is well-known to be in \TC (see \eg \cite[Theorem 1.37]{Vollmer99}).
+For binary numbers this is well-known to be in $\uTC{0}$ (see \eg \cite{Vollmer99} for the description of a non-uniform circuit family; it is easy to transform that circuit family into a uniform circuit family).
 The standard proof can be translated for other bases.
-The result also can be easily derived form other existing results: as iterated multiplication and division are in \TC by \cite{hesse01,HeAlBa02}, one can convert a base-$\pcBase$ integer to a binary integer, do the addition in binary, and convert the number back. \end{example}
+The result also can be easily derived from other existing results: as iterated multiplication and division are in $\uTC{0}$ by \cite{hesse01,HeAlBa02}, one can convert a base-$\pcBase$ integer to a binary integer, do the addition in binary, and convert the number back. \end{example}

-The class $\NC$ is contained in \P if we consider uniform circuits.
-Roughly speaking, a circuit family is called \emph{uniform} if the $n$-input circuit can be computed efficiently from the string $1^n$.
-In order not to overload the presentation, throughout, we state all our results in the non-uniform case~-- all uniformity considerations are left to the reader.